 You don’t need any special equipment to do a qigong session.
 Although loose clothes that you can move in easily are better, you can even do the exercises in your work clothes – no high heels though as they mess up your posture.
 A session of Qigong is an ideal start or end to your day.

 Sessions can be for varying amounts of time; my sessions are usually 30 or 60 minutes long.
-This involves a warm-up and working through a particular form of Qigong, such as one of the 5-elements or perhaps one of the Shibashi forms.
+This involves a warm-up and working through a particular form of Qigong, such as one of the 5-elements or perhaps one of the Shibashi forms and then a moving meditation.
 The Qigong taught very much depends on the needs and make-up of the participants in the class.
 When I am running a longer series of classes, then learning a longer form, such as Shibashi or 9-Forms is great fun to do.
 You get a sense of real achievement when you can do the form without prompting and when you can feel your Qi moving in response to the exercise.
-I usually include a short meditation in a 60 minute class.

-As well as my community classes, I have previously taught on some programmes at the University of Oxford and I have taught senior members of staff in a variety of FTSE100 companies.
+As well as my community classes, I have previously taught on some executive education courses at the University of Oxford and I have taught senior members of staff in a variety of FTSE100 companies.